Kulhar: Possible origins

-Kulhars may have been in use in the region for the past 5,000 years, since the Indus Valley civilisation.
+Kulhars may have been in use in the region for the past 5,000 years, since the Indus Valley Civilisation.

 Effects on taste

-Since kulhars are unglazed, a hot drink such as tea partially soaks into the interior wall of the kulhar in which it being served.
+Since kulhars are unglazed, a hot drink such as tea partially soaks into the interior wall of the kulhar in which it is being served.
 This has an enhancing effect on the beverage's taste and fragrance, which is sometimes described as "earthy" (सौंधी ख़ुशबू, sondhi khushboo).
-Although kulhars have been losing ground to synthetic cups due to cost and efficiency reasons, higher-end restaurants often serve kulhar-waali chai (tea in kulhars) to their customers.
+Although kulhars have been losing ground to synthetic cups for cost and efficiency reasons, high-end restaurants often serve kulhar-waali chai (tea in kulhars) to their customers.